yaaaaam1/chinese-news-text-mining-python-with-web-scraping/README.md

 ### 6. Topic Modeling with Minimum Domain Knowledge(CorEX)
 I use CorEX package to improve my topic modeling with some domain knowledge.
+(You can see more information about CorEX through this link: https://www.aclweb.org/anthology/Q17-1037.pdf)